orchard-studio/Imager.js/README.md

  * This Fork Source: http://github.com/firegoby/Imager.js
  * This Fork Author: Chris Batchelor, [Firegoby Design](http://firegoby.com)

 This fork of [BBC News' Imager.js](http://github.com/bbc-news/Imager.js) provides support for Symphony CMS' <a href="https://github.com/symphonycms/jit_image_manipulation">JIT Image Manipulation</a> extension/service.
-It also adds optional Retina/Hi-DPI image support, a [debouncing function](http://unscriptable.com/2009/03/20/debouncing-javascript-methods/) to prevent excessive re-calculations and an XSLT template for easily outputting the correct Imager.js HTML.
+It also adds a number of extra features, see the list below.

 ## Demo

-A basic demo page showing this in action can be found at [http://firegoby.com/imager/](http://firegoby.com/imager/)
+A demo page showing this in action can be found at [http://firegoby.com/imager/](http://firegoby.com/imager/)

-## Changes in this fork
+## Extra Features

+* **Retina/Hi-DPI image support**, serves 2x images when retina display detected
+* **[Debouncing function](http://unscriptable.com/2009/03/20/debouncing-javascript-methods/)** to prevent excessive re-calculations
+* **Background preloader** ensuring new images are fully downloaded to the cache before replacing them in the page (asynchronously)
+* **Events broadcast** so action/notifications can be happen when images are updated (e.g. the progress bar and image highlighting in this demo)
+* **JIT multi-mode support** use JIT's on-the-fly cropping features as normal.
+DOES NOT currently support external URL images or JIT recipes
+* An **XSLT template** for easily outputting the correct Imager.js HTML including a fallback img in noscript for non-JS users

+All features are optional and can be easily adjusted by passing options to Imager.js

+## Other differences to the original Imager.js

-1. Customised default regexp to match URLs of the JIT form: `/image/1/640/0/images/subfolder/example.jpg`
+1. Customised default regexp to match URLs of the JIT form: `/image/mode/width/height/crop/images/subfolder/example.jpg`
-2. Customised `changeImageSrcToUseNewImageDimensions` function to return URLs of the JIT form: `/image/1/newwidth/0/images/subfolder/example.jpg`
+2. Customised `changeImageSrcToUseNewImageDimensions` function to return URLs of the JIT form: `/image/mode/newwidth/newheight/crop/images/subfolder/example.jpg`
 3. Added `retina` configuration option (defaults to `true`) that when enabled serves up double width images when the client's current browser window is Retina/Hi-DPI (DPI > 1.5)
 4. Customised default `availableWidths` to smaller array of `[160, 320, 640, 960, 1440]` as most Symphony CMS user's servers probably shouldn't be generating as many assets on the fly as the BBC's servers can handle ;)
 5. Customised default `selector` of `delayed-image-load` to `imager`
 6. Added a XSLT template `imager` to ease placement of image assets (see below)
 7. Added a [debounce function](http://unscriptable.com/2009/03/20/debouncing-javascript-methods/) to prevent the recalculation firing with every single of hundreds of resize events, by default it waits 200ms before recalcualting, this delay can be overridden in the options with `interval` or disabled entirely with `debounce: false`
+8. Added a preloader that will download the new resolution image in the background fully *before* updating the DOM, this prevents a flash of blank space occurring on slower connections or heavier pages where a lot of new images need to be fetched.
+This runs asynchronously via callbacks so each image updates itself once downloaded.
+9. Added event emitter that broadcasts events to the window object when image replacements cycle begins, on each image update and for retina status.
+See **Events** below

 ## Retina Support